YasmineSerghini/2023ss_do_ys/coursework.md

 ### Fails

 - Including a market premium for developers with an informatics diploma, which made it seem like Sipgate viewed other educational paths as inferior
-- Not factoring in personal educational paths, which resulted in unequal pay for colleagues with the same job
+- Not factoring in personal educational paths, resulting in unequal pay for colleagues with the same job
 - Clearly communicate that the formula is unsuitable for predicting future salaries, leading to misunderstandings and complaints

 Sipgate corrected these mistakes in later versions of their salary model.